EasyIOS/Crontab-IOS/README.md

 ## Installation with CocoaPods

-CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like YCFirstTime in your projects.
+CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like EasyIOS in your projects.

 ## Podfile